xcart/xcart-docs/_pages/kb_en/seo_and_promotion/setting_up_discount_coupons.md

 ---
 X-Cart 5 allows you to create coupons for your customers.
 A coupon is a secret code which a customer can use to get a discount on their order (typically, a fixed amount or a percentage off, or free shipping).
 It is possible to limit the use of a coupon to a specific order subtotal amount, time period, product category, product class or user membership level.
 If necessary, it is also possible to set the number of times that a coupon can be used.

-The coupons feature in X-Cart 5 is enabled by the module **Coupons**:
+The coupons feature in X-Cart 5 is enabled by the addon **Coupons**:
 ![mvcoupons_addon.png]({{site.baseurl}}/attachments/ref_SGI1FqdC/mvcoupons_addon.png)

-To use the coupons feature, make sure the module is installed and enabled at your store.
-If the module is not installed, you can install it from the X-Cart Marketplace.
-For general module installation instructions, see {% link "Installing modules from the Marketplace" ref_Vn1mMUw9 %}.
+To use the coupons feature, make sure the addon is installed and enabled at your store.
+If the addon is not installed, you can install it from the X-Cart Marketplace.
+For general addon installation instructions, see {% link "Installing Addons from the Marketplace" ref_Vn1mMUw9 %}.

-When the **Coupons** module is enabled, a link **Have a discount coupon?** is provided at checkout.
+When the **Coupons** addon is enabled, a link **Have a discount coupon?** is provided at checkout.
 ![xc5_coupons_haveacoupon.png]({{site.baseurl}}/attachments/ref_SGI1FqdC/xc5_coupons_haveacoupon.png)

 Buyers can use this link to expand a section where they can enter their coupon code: